bhisaac/5eFP/5eFP-SRD.md

 - +3⛁: Increase the bolster score granted through this feature by +1.
 - +3⛁: You gain the Shield (Reaction, Rest 2) feature while a shield is equipped.
+- +7⛁ \[prerequisite: level 3]: You gain the Shield (Reaction, Rest LEVEL) feature while a shield is equipped.

 ## Armor Training, Medium